benisobahasa/petjo-corpus/README.md

 git clone <repository_url>

-2. Access the `petjo_corpus.csv` file in the repository for the Petjo language data.
+2. Access the `korpus_petjo.csv` file in the repository for the Petjo language data.

 3. Load the CSV file into your preferred programming environment (e.g., Python, R) using libraries such as pandas or readr.